Monday, March 16, 2026

 Click: Crab Orchard Review

+I was more conservative ten years ago, but even then I was a mix of different values, like Hunter S. Thomson was.
+I continue to embrace a many-sidedness in my views.
 When I wrote for the Observer, they allowed my contradictory, anti-MAGA, anti-PC essays that were mostly about writers.

 Milo Essay in the Observer